Extracorporeal Shockwave Therapy (ESWT) – treatment for Achilles tendinopathy and plantar fasciitis

 The therapy session takes approximately 10 minutes depending on the disorder to be treated.
 In general, 5-8 therapy sessions are necessary at weekly intervals.

-Extracorporeal Shock Wave Therapy has virtually no risks or side-effects.
+Extracorporeal Shock Wave Therapy has virtually no risks or side-effects

-Disorders that can be treated
+Disorders that can be treated with ESWT:

-Heel Pain
+Heel Pain (plantar fasciitis)

-Achilles tendon pain
+Achilles tendon pain (achilles tendonopathy)

 Shin pain/tibial stress syndrome

-Patellar tendinitis (jumper’s knee)
+Patellar tendonitis (jumper’s knee)